How much does it cost to explore Slovenia?

 How much money do you need to travel?

 Are you planning a trip to any other country?
-As full-time independent travellers with carry-on luggage only, we list our country by country travel costs curated over the years.
+As full-time independent travellers with carry-on luggage only, we list our country-by-country travel costs curated over the years.
 Can you afford not to travel?

 Ljubljana news agency